RinMinase/ng-charts/README.md

 ## Introduction

-Beautiful charts for Angular2 based on ng2-chartjs.
+Beautiful charts for Angular based on ng2-chartjs.

 This library is updated for usage with Angular 9 and removes chart.js as a peer dependency.

 ## Usage & Demo